MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-aks-with-keda-scaler-based-on-promethues-metrics.md

 In this section, you create WLS cluster on AKS using [Oracle WebLogic Server on AKS](https://aka.ms/wlsaks) offer.
 This article allows you to enable horizontal autoscaling semi-automatically using the marketplace offer or manually by:

 * Selecting tab **Use Horizontal Autoscaling feature of Marketplace Offer** provisions WebLogic Monitoring Exporter, Azure Monitor managed service for Prometheus, and KEDA automatically.
 After the offer deployment completes, the WLS metrics are exported and saved in Azure Monitor workspace; KEDA is installed with ability to retrieve metrics from the Azure Monitor workspace.
 Then you apply scaler for your scaling requirement manually.
-* Selecting tab **Enable Horizontal Autoscaling manually** provides step by step guidance to enable WebLogic Monitoring Exporter, Azure Monitor managed service for Prometheus, KEDA and scaler.
+* Selecting tab **Enable Horizontal Autoscaling manually** provides step by step guidance to enable WebLogic Monitoring Exporter, Azure Monitor managed service for Prometheus, KEDA, and scaler.

 > [!NOTE]
 > You can find more information of [Oracle WebLogic Server on AKS](https://aka.ms/wlsaks) offer from: